This page describes key concepts related to the staking process.

 For security purposes, whenever tokens are un-delegated, the protocol will continue to keep the token locked for 14 hours.

-Navigate to these pages for step-by-step tutorials on how to delegate and undelegate tokens.
+Navigate to these pages for step-by-step tutorials on creating an account and delegating and undelegating tokens.